 Don’t fall prey to the ‘smaller breakfast, smaller waistline’ misconception.
 Depending on your body type, a small breakfast may leave you hungrier instead of leaner.
 If you’re usually a ravenous beast in the morning, chances are, your breakfast is high in carbs even though it consists of healthy, nutritious food.
 That may explain why you’re hungry way before noon since eating an all-carb meal increases insulin production.
 That’s not a good thing since insulin production peaks high in the morning.
 Instead focus on adding protein and fat.
 Try adding avocado to your toast or having an egg with your cereal or pancakes.
 And be sure those carbs are whole grains!

 Metabolism Killer #5: Low-Protein Lunch

 During the day, your body goes through a ‘protein turnover’ process.
 This process is the time when your body breaks down its own muscle tissue.
 More often than not, people lack protein in their diet which makes it impossible to build lean mass since protein is necessary for tissue repair and muscle building.
 Therefore, a low protein diet results in muscular deterioration.
 And, that’s not all!
 When you don’t ingest enough protein, you run the risk of brain fog, muscle weakness and muscle loss, food cravings, and fatigue.
+That’s a multitude of metabolism killers!
 So, throw some lentils on your salad or incorporate some healthy proteins into your sandwich.
 Your brain and your muscles will thank you!

 Are these metabolism killers sabotaging your health plan?
 Don’t let them wreak havoc with your weight!
 The good news is, there’s plenty of time to regain control of your health.